This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

-Canva upload errors happen because your image file is larger than 25mg, your image file is in the wrong format, your computer is offline, you’re logged out, or Canva is down.
+Some reasons why Canva upload errors can happen is because your image file is too big, your image file is in the wrong format, your computer is offline, you’re logged out, or Canva is down.
 As long as the Canva website is working, most designers can fix upload errors on their own.

 Believe me, I know how frustrating Canva errors can be.
 Scream, stop around, and complain to your dog.
 Then, take a deep breath.
 We can fix this, so let’s get started.

 If you’re having upload errors, here are the things you’ll need to check.

 1. Did You Read the Error Message?

 If Canva is giving you an upload error, it will usually give you a reason why.
 Make sure to look at the error message carefully and see if it leads you in the right direction.

 It might tell you that your image is in the wrong format or too large.
 It might also tell you that you’re logged out, offline, or Canva itself is having issues.

 As you’ll notice, the Canva error message won’t tell you exactly what’s wrong.
 It will tell you the general category of your issue though – whether it’s image-related or website-related.
 This can lead you down the right path, even if you don’t know where that path is going yet.